cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 * Added setting to register custom MIME types
 * Fixed unhandled exception triggered by invalid API credentials
 * Fixed image dimensions bug when inserting images into a post
+* Fixed exception when trying to delete file that does not exist
+* Added support for resized images

 ## Credits